vlapsley/blog/content/post/hugo-is-for-lovers.md

 Refresh the browser and observe that the typo is now fixed.

 Notice how quick that was.
-Try to refresh the site before it's finished building..
+Try to refresh the site before it's finished building...
 I double dare you.
 Having nearly instant feedback enables you to have your creativity flow without waiting for long builds.

 ## Step 4.
 Have fun